 This cruise destination welcomes a mix of cruise lines throughout the year, including select Eastern Caribbean itineraries.
 It also appears on some Southern Caribbean routes, and select Eastern Caribbean itineraries.
 Many visits come from European and premium cruise lines, though several major brands also include this port.
 In addition, the port in Fort-de-France can handle large ships, which helps keep arrivals smooth on busy days.

 You’ll often see ships from MSC Cruises, Costa Cruises, and P&O Cruises, since these lines sail the Southern Caribbean often.
-In addition, Celebrity Cruises, Princess Cruises, and Holland America Line include Martinique on select routes.
+In addition, Celebrity Cruises, Princess Cruises, and Holland America Line include the island on select routes.
 Smaller and upscale lines, such as Windstar, Ponant, and Seabourn, also visit the island at different times of the year.

 Because fewer ships dock here compared to more crowded Caribbean ports, the atmosphere usually feels more relaxed.
 Even on busier days, the port area remains easy to navigate with clear signage and simple access to the city.